brombres/Vimage/README.md

 `:`    | Command Line         | Begins input of a command line (see [Command Line Commands](#Command-Line-Commands)).
 `"`    | Toggle Clipboard     | Toggles between using the OS clipboard (default) and the internal clipboard for operations `d` (delete/cut), `y` (yank/copy), and `p` (paste).
 The OS clipboard allows image copy/paste between Vimage and other apps but can be slower when dealing with large images.
 `!`    | Bitwise NOT          | Inverts the RGB pixel values of the current image.
+`#`    | Jump to Left Side    | Pans the image window to make the left side of the image visible.
+`$`    | Jump to Right Side   | Pans the image window to make the right side of the image visible.
 `&`    | Bitwise AND          | Combine this image with the image below using a bitwise AND operation.
 `\|`    | Bitwise OR           | Combine this image with the image below using a bitwise OR operation.
 `~`    | Bitwise XOR          | Combine this image with the image below using a bitwise XOR operation.